Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 We now use this idea to devise an algorithm that embeds the ultrametric in an LCA-tree.
-Specifically, our algorithm receives a root node $r$ and a relaxed ultrametric space $(L, d)$ as input.
+This algorithm receives a relaxed ultrametric space $(L, d)$ as input.
+It begins by instantiating a (initially empty) root node $r$ which will serve as the root of the LCA-tree.
 Let $d_{max}$ be the largest distance in $(L, d)$ and let $\mathcal{P}$ be the partition induced by $d_{max}$.
 Assign $d(r) = d_{max}$.
-For each cluster in the partition, make a node and assign it as a child of the root $r$.
+For each group in the partition, make a node and assign it as a child of the root $r$.